MicrosoftDocs/azure-docs/articles/cognitive-services/openai/includes/chatgpt-studio.md

 ### Panel configuration

-By default there are three panes: chatbot setup, chat session, and parameters.
+By default there are three panels: chatbot setup, chat session, and parameters.
 Panel configuration allows you to add, remove, and rearrange the panels.
 If you ever close a panel and need to get it back, use panel configuration to restore the lost panel.

 ## Start a chat session